Pancreatic Cancer: The Basics

 - Having high blood sugar or weighing more than you should.

-- Working as a chemist, working with coal or gas and metal workers.
+- Working as a chemist, and working with coal, gas, or metal.

 Signs of Pancreatic Cancer